-Students are required to attend one state and one national meeting each year during the program.
-When there is an NEANA regional meeting, it is highly encouraged for the students to attend, in addition to the meetings that are already mandatory.
+Students are required to attend one state or regional meeting each academic year during the program for a total of 2 meetings.
+An NEANA meeting will suffice as a state or regional meeting.
 Proof of attendance is mandatory.
-A reflection paper is required after each meeting and submitted to each student's advisor by the Friday following the meeting.

-Regional State Anesthesia Meetings: Students are required to attend the Fall and/or Spring State association meetings while enrolled in the nurse anesthesia program.
-These may be in the state of clinical rotation or the state of residence.
+Regional and state meetings may be in the state of clinical rotation or the state of residence.
 Professional behavior and attendance at all educational sessions during these meetings are mandatory.
 The state association may provide some financial assistance for students to attend meetings.
-Special permission for an excused absence from these meetings must be requested prior to the required commitment from the administrator or designee.
-Students absent from any of the above meetings will be required to complete additional assigned readings and/or other written work as determined by the program administrator.

-AANA Educational Meetings: Students are required to attend one of the following each year: the Mid-Year Assembly (Washington DC), Annual Congress (rotates), Fall Leadership Academy (Chicago), and Assembly of School Faculty (rotates).
-Some financial assistance may be available from the state associations and from the nurse anesthesia program.
-Scholarship assistance may be available from the state association, NEASF, and/or NEASRNA.
-Students are encouraged to attend the annual AANA Congress held at various locations in August/September of each year, in addition to any other AANA educational meeting they may attend.
-Financial support may be available through the AANA for this meeting.
+AANA Educational Meetings: Students are required to attend one of the following national meetings during the length of the program:

+- Mid-Year Assembly (Washington DC),

+- Annual Congress (rotates to a different city every year)

+- Fall Leadership Academy (Chicago)

+• Assembly of School Faculty (rotates).

+Some financial and scholarship assistance may be available from state associations, NEASF, and/or NEASRNA.
+The annual AANA Congress offers financial support through the "Sponsor a Student" process.

 Students are excused from clinical and class for the scheduled meeting days plus one travel day prior to and following the meeting.
-Professional behavior and attendance at the educational sessions is mandatory.
+Professional behavior, dress, and attendance at the educational sessions is mandatory.

+Proof of attendance is mandatory.
+A reflection paper is required after each meeting and submitted to each student's advisor by the Friday following the meeting.
+Attendance at one national meeting is required during the length of the program.